-Daily use of xylitol in oral care has shown remarkable effectiveness.
+Daily use has shown remarkable xylitol dental benefits.
 Xylitol's noncariogenic five-carbon structure keeps it from being metabolized by bacteria, stopping the production of tooth-decay causing acid.
 By using 100% xylitol products throughout the day, bacteria is prevented from creating the acids that damage the teeth.
 Regular use of Xylitol products prevent plaque from gaining hold on dental surfaces.
 Hence, it protects the mouth between brushing and flossing for both adults and children.

 Streptococccus mutans (S. mutans), is known to increase acid in the mouth, as they produce an acidic environment, additional acid-loving microorganisms have a selective survival advantage and exponentially will cause more damage.
 However, if the acid in dental plaque is kept low, then demineralization is slowed or halted.
 Since xylitol slows demineralization and enables some rebuilding of the enamel, it assists in the prevention of new cavities from forming and over time can reverse tooth decay that already occurred.
 Studies have shown that using xylitol five times per day is very effective at preventing caries.

-When talking to your patients about a xylitol use program there are a few rules of thumb that you want to follow.
+When talking to your patients about xylitol dental benefits there are a few rules of thumb that you want to follow.
 First, quantity is not as important as frequency.
 Second, since you know they need 4-5 exposures a day, recommend 6-7.
 Third, be brand specific.

 1) The number of exposures is much more important than the quantity of xylitol.
 As long as the product is 100% sweetened with xylitol you are more than likely getting enough xylitol.
 All that needs to happen is we need to replace the carbohydrates and sugars that are in the mouth with xylitol.
 This can be done by using candies that you suck on, gum that you chew for more than 2-3 minutes, toothpaste and mouthwash with xylitol, candies with xylitol, etc. Anything that helps to stimulate saliva and helps wash out sugar residues form whatever we just ate and replace those residues with xylitol.
 We sometimes hear people say or read in articles that 7-10 grams a day is what we need, according to newest research it isn't the quantity that matters as much as the frequency.
 STRIVE FOR FIVE.